MarcinOrlowski/Mp3VoiceStamp/README.md

  * Free

-## Examples ##
+## Usage examples ##

  The simplest use case is like this:

     ./mp3voicestamp -i music.mp3

  which would produce file named `music (voicestamped).mp3` with audio overlay added to it with track title and time stamps every 5 minute.
-You can also provide own name for result file using `-o`:
+You can also provide own name for result file using `--out`:

-    ./mp3voicestamp =i music.mp3 -o music_with_voice.mp3
+    ./mp3voicestamp -i music.mp3 -o music_with_voice.mp3

  You can also process more than one file at once:

     ./mp3voicestamp -i file1.mp3 file2.mp3 file3.mp3

- When using multiple input files you can still use `-o` but in such case it must point to target folder (so you loose ability to manually specify target file name):
+ When using multiple input files you can still use `--out` but in such case it must point to target folder (so you loose ability to manually specify target file name):

     ./mp3voicestamp -i file1.mp3 file2.mp3 file3.mp3 -o my_folder/